hengyix/GTD-analysis-R-shiny/README.md

 ## GTD Visualization Illustration
-This is an explanatory file of visualization of Global Terrorism Database(GTD), which includes information on terrorist events from 1970 to 2020.
-The database is maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), headquartered at the University of Marylan.
+Global Terrorism Database (GTD) is a database including information on terrorist events from 1970 to 2020, based on open media sources.
+It is maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), headquartered at the University of Maryland.

 Link to the official website of START: https://www.start.umd.edu/gtd/
 <br>Database and Codebook can be accessed on the website.
+The dataset is included in the data folder.
+Please use git lfs to fetch the csv file because its size exceeds the 100MB limit.

+The visualization is interactive and demonstrated using shiny application: https://hengyix.shinyapps.io/global-terrorism-analysis/
-The visualization contains a spatial map showing global distribution of terrorist attacks from 1970 to 2020, bar plots demonstrating patterns in attack actors and attack types, and line plots for time series abalyses.
+The dashboard contains a spatial map showing global distribution of terrorist attacks from 1970 to 2020, bar plots demonstrating patterns in attack actors and attack types, and line plots for time series abalyses.

 Here are tha packages in R involved:<br>
 viridis <br>